sejego/sejego/README.md

 <h1 align="center">Hi 👋, I'm Sergei</h1>
-<h3 align="center">A software engineer in Auve Tech 🚌 </h3>
+<h3 align="center">Software engineer at Auve Tech 🚌 </h3>

+- 🔭 I’m currently working on developing self-driving buses at [Auve Tech](https://auve.tech/)

-- 🌱 I’m currently getting accustomed to my new job.
-In my plans: Continue with NodeJs, learn Rust and do projects on IoT.
+- 🌱 Currently getting accustomed to my new job.
+Once I get more comfortable, in my plans: continue with **NodeJs**, learn **Rust** and do **IoT projects**.
+I am also looking forward to making an online learning tool that visualizes different scheduling algorithms to help CS students in understanding how CPU schedules its task.

 - 📫 Reach me via email: **sergei.jegorov@protonmail.com**